yetanotherchris/yetanotherchris.dev/content/blog/2020-11-05-public-private-key-in-netcore-by-example.md

 ### Encrypting

 I encrypt my file (in the example below it's a text file) using your public key.
-I then send you the output of this, which is a base-64'd string - as a text file if it's a really long string.
+I then send you the output of this, which is a base-64'd string.

 ```csharp
 private static string Encrypt(string text)